artag/Training_go/ReadMe.md

 ### Variables

-* A var declaration can include initializers, one per variable.
+* A `var` declaration can include initializers, one per variable.

+* If an initializer is present, the type can be omitted;
+the variable will take the type of the initializer.

 * *Inside a function*, the `:=` short assignment statement can be used in place of a `var` declaration with implicit type.